Holy Innocents, Martyrs

 Patron Saints of babies

 Herod the Great was not great.
 He was evil.
-Herod the Devil would be a more accurate title.
-Herod murdered his own wife and had her body preserved in honey.
+Herod the Sociopath, or Herod the Devil, would be more accurate titles.
+Herod murdered his own wife and preserved her corpse in honey.
 He had two of his own sons strangled to death.
 He routinely liquidated anyone suspected of disloyalty.
 He had a harem of five hundred women, a brood of illegitimate children, and a taste for the pages who served in his palace.
 The Roman Emperor Augustus, Herod’s patron, stood in awe of his bloodthirst.
 A contemporary historian wrote that Herod was “a man of great barbarity toward everyone.”
 Herod was simply the most ruthless king of his time.
-It was this Herod’s son who beheaded John the Baptist.
+It was this Herod whose son beheaded John the Baptist.
 It was this Herod who frightened Joseph and Mary to flee into Egypt.
 It was this Herod whose fury would have hung each of the three wise men from a beam if they had not been warned by an angel to return home by another route.
 And it was this Herod whose savagery is commemorated today, the Feast of the Holy Innocents.
 He ordered the slaughter of numerous male babies in and around Bethlehem in the hope of eliminating just one.
 Weighed on Herod’s distorted moral scales, many deaths were worth one cancelled threat.